trishume/trishume.github.com/index.md

 {% capture GITHUB %}http://github.com/{{site.author.github}}{% endcapture %}

 > I am a Canadian student developer interested in programming, finance and electronics.
-> I write iPad, Ruby, Qt and Rails apps for fun, work and homework.
+> I write iPad, Ruby, Qt, Rust and JS apps for fun, work and homework.
 > I'm currently studying CS at the University of Waterloo.

 # About Tristan